 Flow Control Select a method of flow control.
 Flow control provides extra signaling to inform the transmitter that it should stop (pause) or start (resume) the transmission.
 There is a hardware and software flow control.
 The available options are: None-this is default.
 Select this option for no error checking mechanism.
 Hardware-select this option for the hardware flow control.
 For RS-232, the hardware method uses the RTS/ CTS outputs.
 If the transmitter is ready to send data, then it sets the signal on the RTS line.
 If the receiver is ready to receive data, it sets the signal on the CTS line.
 If one of the signals is not set, no data transfer will occur.
 Software -select this option for the software flow control.
 The software method uses the Xon and Xoff characters (in the ASCII characters set: Xon = 17, Xoff = 19) which are transmitted using the same TXD / RXD communication lines as the main data instead of the pins.
 If the data cannot be received, the receiver transmits the Xoff symbol.
 To resume data transmission, the Xon symbol is sent.
-Duplex Select the number of enable half duplex or full duplex speed.
-The options are: Full-this is default.
+Select the number of enable half duplex or full duplex speed.
+The options are: Duplex Full-this is default.
 Use this option when data can be received and transmitted simultaneously.
 Half-choose this option for half duplex.
 Half duplex is to be used while the interface is either transmit ting or receiving.
-Turn Around Delay Enter a number for the turn around delay.
-This is the amount of delay inserted between the transmission of individual messages on a serial port.
+Turn Around Enter a number for the turn around delay.
+This is the amount of delay inserted Delay between the transmission of individual messages on a serial port.
 It represents the delay between sending a message and the next poll out of the serial port.
 Some devices does not respond to specific message like broadcast; in that case, enough time must be ensured for processing.
 This an integer in the range of 0 to 1000 ms with a default of 0 ms. Hold Time Enter a a value, in milliseconds, for the delay time after which UART start listening to Rx line.
 This an integer in the range of 0 to 15000 ms with a default of 0 ms. Hold time is the maximum amount of time that the serial packet can be held in the queue before being sent to the serial line.
-Rx to Tx Delay Enter a number for the Rx to Tx Delay.
-This is the delay between Receive mode and Transmit mode.
-This an integer in the range of 0 to 1000 ms. Buttons Apply-modifies attributes and saves the changes.
+Rx to Tx Enter a number for the Rx to Tx Delay.
+This is the delay between Receive mode and Delay Transmit mode.
+This an integer in the range of 0 to 1000 ms. Serial Line Select for enabling or disabling the Serial port offline indication feature.
+The options Monitoring are Enabled-when enabled, the state shall be Connected/Disconnected based on presence of Serial tap.
+Disabled-when disabled the Serial Cable Statewould display Not Applicable (NA).